-Cornell: Early Decision Acceptance Rate – Class of 2024
+Cornell Early Decision Acceptance Rate

 Cornell Admissions – SAT, ACT, and Class Rank

-Admissions Trends & Notes – (Class of 2023)
+Admissions Trends & Notes

 How Cornell Rates Applicants

-Unlike many other ultra-selective institutions, undergraduate applications to Cornell are not reviewed from a central admissions office.
-Rather, they are funneled to the specific college within the university that a particular student has applied to.
+Unlike many other ultra-selective institutions, undergraduate applications to Cornell are not reviewed from a central admissions office; rather, they are funneled to the specific college within the university that a particular student has applied to.
 From there, applications undergo a “first review” which looks at whether or not the applicant possesses the minimum academic credentials for serious consideration.
 Typically, around 80% of applicants make it through the “first review.”

-In the next round of review, admissions officers look the rigor of an applicant’s high school coursework and carefully read their supplemental essay about their interest in studying a given discipline at Cornell (more on this later).
+In the next round of review, admissions officers look to the rigor of an applicant’s high school coursework and carefully read their supplemental essay about their interest in studying a given discipline at Cornell (more on this later).
 They also want to see evidence of a desire to become passionately committed to the Cornell student community.
 This can best be demonstrated through extracurricular activities, essays, and recommendation letters.

 In sum, there are eight factors that Cornell ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, standardized test scores, the essay, recommendations, extracurricular activities, talent/ability, and character/personal qualities.
-Standing out in all of these areas definitely increases your chances at gaining acceptance to this Ivy League institution.
+Standing out in all of these areas definitely increases your chances of gaining acceptance to this Ivy League institution.

 Who Actually Gets Into Cornell?

-Geographically, the Class of 2023 was comprised of students from:
+Geographically, the Class of 2025 includes:

-- International: 11.1%
+- International: 11%

-- Mid-Atlantic States: 16.7%
+- Mid-Atlantic States: 18%

-- Southern States: 6.2%
+- Southeastern States: 6%

-- Western States: 11%
+- Western States: 12%

-- Midwestern States: 7.1%
+- Midwestern States: 6%

-- New England States: 9.5%
+- New England States: 9%

-- Southwest/Mountain States: 4.7%
+- Southwestern States: 5%

-- New York: 33.7%
+- New York: 33%

 Competition is stiffest among those hailing from states with endless streams of qualified applicants (the entire Northeast, including New York, & the West Coast).
-If you hail from a less populated state like Nebraska, South Dakota, or Alaska, your location is more likely to provide a boost to your admissions chances.
+However, if you hail from a less populated state like Nebraska, South Dakota, or Alaska, your location is more likely to provide a boost to your admissions chances.

-- White: 35.6%
+- White: 30%

-- Asian American: 20.1%
+- Asian American: 23%

-- Hispanic: 15.8%
+- Hispanic: 15%

-- African American: 6.7%
+- African American: 8%

-A further look reveals that 25.6% of the Cornell Class of 2023 identifies as an under-represented minority.
-Overall, 48.5% identify as a student of color.
+A further look reveals that 27% of the Cornell Class of 2026 identifies as an under-represented minority.
+Overall, 50% identify as a student of color.

 - Male: 45%